Employee Communications: Utah

 Federal law and guidance on this subject should be reviewed together with this section.

-- Utah law requires employers to post certain information regarding payroll practices, unemployment and workers' compensation, among other requirements.
+- Utah law requires employers to post certain information in the workplace.
 See Required Postings.

 - Employers should carefully communicate the nature of the employment relationship via effective policies, contracts or other disclaimers related to terms of employment such as at-will employment.
 See Communication of At-Will or Other Terms of Employment.